Skip to content

 However, pantry moths do not carry disease.
 They are not known to be agents of any known disease; neither do they carry any parasite.
 Furthermore, the same insects do not carry any pathogens that are a threat to human health.

-A pantry moth, also known as Indian Meal Moth majorly exits in the U.S. they usually feast on food found in cupboard or pantry.
+A pantry moth, also known as the Indian Meal Moth majorly exists in the U.S. They usually feast on food found in a cupboard or pantry.
 The risk areas where they can invade are:

 • Food processing plants